-Animation that is faster will be viewed as immediate and subconsciously treated as a warning sign.
-Quick reaction of several elements with a focus change is experienced as false activation.
+Animation that is faster will be viewed as immediate, and therefore will subconsciously be treated as a warning sign.
+The quick reaction of several elements with a focus change is experienced as false activation.

 Sense of control

-Studies in interface operation done as far back as in 1980s showed athat 350 ms represents the longest waiting time for system reaction.
-The user starts to think “Well, does this thing work at all?”
+Studies in interface operation done as far back as the 1980s showed that 350ms represents the longest viable waiting time for system reaction.
+Before the user starts to think “Does this thing even work?”

-- Interface reactions should not be immediate lest they be lead to mistakes and negative user experiences.
+- Interface reactions should not be immediate lest they lead to mistakes and negative user experiences.

-- Transitions from one interface element to another should, in ideal, take 180 ms.
+- Transitions from one interface element to another should ideally take 180ms.

-- Reaction time cannot be too long; no longer than 350 ms.
+- Reaction time cannot be too long, and should be no longer than 350ms.